As the year begins to wane into the autumn season, this time is synonymous with the reign of the Dark Goddess and Crone Goddess.

 The Dark Goddess Tarot Spread can be done to work with these 7 different dark goddesses to get their insight and perspective.

-To know more about how to work with goddesses in tarot readings, you can find more in the post Working with Deities, Archetypes and Mythological Figures in Tarot Readings.
+To know more about how to work with goddesses in tarot readings, read Working with Deities, Archetypes and Mythological Figures in Tarot Readings.

 How to Create a Dark Goddess Altar